gardener-community/hackathon/2025-06_Schelklingen/README.md

 **Problem Statement:** Usually, the individual content of our documentation is of high quality and helpful.
 However, we typically receive complaints about the structure and explorability of our documentation.

-**Motivation/Benefits:** With improved documentation, especially in regards to accessibility for new Gardeners🧑‍🌾, we can greatly improve the impact of the project whilst also putting off load for people answering questions.
+**Motivation/Benefits:** With improved documentation, especially in regard to accessibility for new Gardeners🧑‍🌾, we can greatly improve the impact of the project whilst also putting off load for people answering questions.

 **Achievements:**